jagtapshashank/receipt-processor-challenge-fetch/README.md

 ```

 ---
-Note: Initially I used Postman where I created 2 requests:
+Fun Fact: I initially used Postman where I created two requests mentioned below as I am more familiar with it than curl

 1. POST request with:
    * URL: `http://localhost:8080/receipts/process`
    * Enter this json data in `Body/raw` and set it to `JSON`